leandrorosadev1/rental-car-company/README.md

 It is an `authenticated` endpoint.
 User should have `RENTAL_ADD` permission which is provided to `CUSTOMER` users only.
-It confirms the "pre-reservation" which was done for the user in previous step.
+It confirms the "pre-reservation" which was done by the user in previous step.
 It is the "checkout" step.

 #### Validations: